-If we formulate the lineup outcomes as a contingency table, we can implement a log-linear analysis of the data [1].
-That is, the log of the counts in each of the cross-classified cells can be fit using a linear model, and the estimates for the expected values can be computed directly.
-We denote the observed frequencies in each cell as x_S and the expected value of each cell as m_S , where S is the collection of indices for each of the variables that is used to describe the entry.
-We use p_S to denote the probability of an outcome falling into the given cell.
-In the Results section, we implement a log-linear model using both a two-dimensional and four-dimensional model.
+If we formulate the lineup outcomes as a contingency table, we can implement a log-linear analysis of the data [2].
+That is, the log of the counts in each of the cross-classified cells can be fit using a linear model, and the maximum likelihood estimates for the expected values of each cell can be computed directly.
+We denote the observed frequencies in each cell as $x_S$ and the expected value of each cell as $m_S$ , where S is the collection of indices for each of the variables that is used to describe the entry.
+We use $p_S$ to denote the probability of an outcome falling into the given cell.
+In the results section, we implement a log-linear model using both a two-dimensional and four-dimensional model.